LewisIsWorking/PathWarsWiki/Writerside/topics/Official-paizo-variant-rules.md

 ## Rolling Ability Scores
 - Status: Banned

-## Hero Poin Deck
+## Hero Point Deck
-- Status: Optional
+- Status: Required.
-Enabled in foundry, each roll gives you a choice of 10 cards.
+This is done via the foundry character sheet interface, where you can draw and trade cards.